rameshbalan/Python-Course/Day4/README.md

 ### Challenge:

-Extract "RNA" from the tuple.
+Extract "RNA" from the tuple above.

 ## Loops
 Loops are of immense help when it comes to doing a repetitive work for an entire file/ sometimes directory.
 We can iterate using two loops.
 They are *for* loop and *while* loop.